-Master Layout Plan approved by the Town Planning Board
+Master Layout Plan was approved by the Town Planning Board.

-The project scheme of the Central Police Station compound had been announced, a heritage-led plan to conserve and revitalise the historical site.
+The project scheme of the Central Police Station compound was announced, a heritage-led plan to conserve and revitalise the historical site.

 Pre-construction preparatory works started.

-Advanced works started — mobile cranes, service crawler cranes, and piling rigs mobilised to the site.
+Advanced works started — mobile cranes, service crawler cranes, and piling rigs mobilised on the site.

-Married Sergeants' Quarters and Single Inspectors' Quarters brick repair works completed.
+Married Sergeants' Quarters and Single Inspectors' Quarters brick repair works were completed.